-Med Pay car insurance coverage is insurance that covers the medical costs that incur as a result of your auto accident; PIP (personal injury protection) offers the same benefits plus more options, however, PIP has a deductible.
+Med Pay car insurance coverage is insurance that covers the medical costs that incur as a result of your auto accident; PIP (personal injury protection) offers the same benefits plus more options.
+However, PIP has a deductible.

 As a result, PIP can be a bit more expensive than Med Pay auto insurance coverage, depending on the deductible amount you choose.

 What You Want to Know About Med Pay

-This amount of coverage can usually cover minor to moderate injuries, but certainly not long term care as a result of an accident.
-Once your Med Pay coverage is exhausted then your regular health insurance kicks in and picks up the remaining portion of the expenses.
+This amount of coverage usually covers minor to moderate injuries, but not long term care as a result of an accident.
+Once your Med Pay coverage is exhausted, your regular health insurance kicks in and picks up the remaining portion of the expenses.

 It is important to know your health insurance company’s policy on this subject before you try to get them to pay for your medical coverage after an accident.

 Why Purchase Med Pay Car Insurance Coverage at All?

 First of all, many no fault states require that you purchase medical coverage as part of your basic minimum coverage.
-In this case you will be required to carry a specified amount of coverage.
+In this case, you will be required to carry a specified amount of coverage.

-A major benefit to carry Med Pay is for the passengers in your vehicle.
+A major benefit to carrying Med Pay is for the passengers in your vehicle.
 For example, what if your best friend’s son is in the vehicle with you and you caused an auto accident and he is injured.

 Med Pay versus PIP Coverage

-The first thing that you need to know is that you don’t need to purchase both of these coverage options; you should choose either Med Pay or PIP for your medical coverage requirements in a no fault state.
+The first thing that you need to know is that you don’t need to purchase both of these coverage options.
+You should choose either Med Pay or PIP for your medical coverage requirements in a no fault state.

 PIP offers more coverage options, such as rehab, lost wages, and any medical treatments needed as a result of the auto accident.
 Of course, this means the coverage is more expensive because it covers more.